sodascience/metasyn/docs/source/usage/generating_metadata.rst

 .. note::
-    Internally, MetaSynth uses polars (instead of pandas) mainly because typing and the handling of non-existing data is more consistent.
-It is possible to supply a pandas DataFrame instead of a polars DataFrame to ``MetaDataset.from_dataframe``.
-However, this uses the automatic polars conversion functionality, which for some edge cases result in problems.
-    Therefore, we advise users to create polars DataFrames.
-The resulting synthetic dataset is always a polars dataframe, but this can be easily converted back to a pandas DataFrame by using ``df_pandas = df_polars.to_pandas()``.
+    Internally, MetaSynth uses Polars (instead of Pandas) mainly because typing and the handling of non-existing data is more consistent.
+It is possible to supply a Pandas DataFrame instead of a Polars DataFrame to ``MetaDataset.from_dataframe``.
+However, this uses the automatic Polars conversion functionality, which for some edge cases result in problems.
+Therefore, we advise users to create Polars DataFrames.
+The resulting synthetic dataset is always a Polars dataframe, but this can be easily converted back to a Pandas DataFrame by using ``df_pandas = df_polars.to_pandas()``.

 Exporting a metadataset
 -----------------------
 Metadata can be exported as .JSON file by calling the :meth:`metasynth.dataset.MetaDataset.to_json` method on a :obj:`MetaDatasets<metasynth.dataset.MetaDataset>`.
-This allows for manual (or automatic) inspection, editing, and easy sharing.

 .. code-block:: python

    metadataset.to_json("metadataset.json")
 ..

+Exporting a :obj:`MetaDatasets<metasynth.dataset.MetaDataset>` allows for manual (or automatic) inspection, editing, and easy sharing.

 Loading a metadataset
 --------------------